The Lazarus Project (TV series): Production

 Produced by Urban Myth Films, the series features Marco Kreuzpaintner, Akaash Meeda, and Laura Scrivano as directors.
 Under its working title of Extinction, filming took place in second quarter of 2021 in Cardiff, Bristol,Prague and Postoloprty.

 In February 2023, Empire printed first look images from the filming of the second series, with Colin Salmon, Royce Pierreson, Safia Oakley-Green, Lorne MacFayden, Zoe Telford, Sam Troughton and James Atherton having been added to the cast.
 Filming locations on the second series in Bristol included Old Market, Easton, Bedminster, Fishponds, Henbury, Clifton and St Paul's.

 Release

 The first trailer was revealed in February 2022.
-After being retitled, The Lazarus Project aired in the UK on Sky Max and Now from 16 June 2022.
-In the United States, TNT aired the series; it premiered on 4 June 2023.
+The series premiered on 16 June 2022 on Sky Max and Now in the United Kingdom.
+The second series premiered on 15 November 2023.

+In the United States, it premiered on 4 June 2023 on TNT.
+It was subsequently released on Netflix.

 Reception

 Critical reception

 On the review aggregator website Rotten Tomatoes, The Lazarus Project holds an approval rating of 100% based on 14 reviews.

 The series has received positive reviews for its storyline and performances.
 Lucy Mangan of The Guardian awarded it four stars out of five, praising the writing, tension created by the premise and cast.
 Nicole Vassell, writing for The Independent, gave it three stars, writing "Though a little under-explained and occasionally simplistic, The Lazarus Project has a bright concept behind it with satisfying bursts of action."
 The Daily Telegraph gave it three stars.